underscoreio/essential-slick/src/pages/modifying_data.md

 <div class="callout callout-info">
 **Driver Capabilities**

 You can find out the capabilities of different databases in the Slick manual page for [Driver Capabilities][link-ref-dbs].
-For the example in this section it's the `` capability.
+For the example in this section it's the `jdbc.returnInsertOther` capability.

 The Scala Doc for each driver also lists the capabilities the driver _does not_ have.
 For an example, take a look at the top of the [H2 Driver Scala Doc][link-ref-h2driver] page.
 </div>